Fabrizio-Caruso/8bitC/8bitC_ENG.md

 This is not enough to make C a programming language well-suited for programming 8-bit systems.</p>
 <h3 id="implement-peek-and-poke-in-c">Implement <code>peek</code> and <code>poke</code> in C</h3>
 <p>Mosr probably we will need to read and write single bytes from and to specific memory locations.<br>
-In old BASIC this was done through <code>peek</code> and <code>poke</code> commands.<br>
+In old BASIC this was done through<br>
+<code>peek</code> and <code>poke</code> commands.<br>
-In C we must do this through poniters whose syntax is not very readable.
+In c we must do this through poniters whose syntax is not very readable.
 In order to make our code more readable we can create the following macros:</p>
 <pre><code>    #define POKE(addr,val)  (*(unsigned char*) (addr) = (val))
     #define PEEK(addr)      (*(unsigned char*) (addr))
 </code></pre>